 Stella’s Circle Board of Directors, Stella’s Circle Foundation Board and Leadership Team.

 A dedicated volunteer Board of Directors oversees the governance of the organization.
+Learn more about our board members HERE.
 The Board operates under a committee structure.
 Committees are: Executive Committee, Governance Committee, Risk Management Committee, Finance and Audit Committee and the United Church Liaison Committee.
 Terms of Reference have been developed for each of these committees.
 Board members serve a three-year term.

 Executive: Jasbir Gill, Chair; Stephen Jewczyk, Past Chair; Jacqueline Kudla, Treasurer; Connie Duffett, Vice-Chair; Jim Carroll, Secretary